 - India has had several ongoing investigations for dedicated spectrum for different segments and verticals.
 450 MHz has been included in proposals for railway and critical communication. - China Unicom holds the band 31 license in China.
 No official statement has been made with regard to services to be delivered using the spectrum at this time.
 It has been evaluated for power grid and meters as well as railway communication. - The license holder of band 31 in the Philippines has changed ownership.
 The new owner has not officially stated the plans for the operation. - The band 31 and 72 license in Indonesia were taken back by the regulator and have been awarded to the government owned Bakrie Telecom (Btel).
 The expectation is that the operation will a dedicated network for governmental systems. - Band 31 is available in Vietnam.
-Previous license holder was EVN Telecom. - Malaysia Telecom has held the band 31 license for many years with limited progress.
-With the growing need for connectivity, the utility TNB in Malaysia have been reviewing the possibility to use the spectrum. - The Telecom Regulator in Pakistan has had consulted in order to evaluate the interest in evolving the current CDMA license to a technology neutral or LTE license. - The Telekom Regulator in Bahrain have awarded EWA a license in band 87.
+Previous license holder was EVN Telecom. - TNB in Malaysia have done a procurement of system for Band 31 for initial deployments in four areas. - The Telecom Regulator in Pakistan have had consulted to evaluate the interest in evolving the current CDMA license to a technology neutral or LTE license. - EWA have deployed a network for water meters in band 87.

-- The 410 MHz and 450 MHz bands are part of the Saudi Arabia extensive spectrum plan and will hopefully become available during 2022 for deployments. - The Cambodia regulator has awarded 60 MHz from 390-450 MHz to Titan.
-The focus is to provide broadband services. - Singapore have awarded 450 MHz spectrum. - Dialog holds the 450 MHz license in Sri Lanka and are looking to evolve to LTE. - Thailand is reviewing the use of 450 MHz to 470 MHz-band. - Telecom Armenia holds the 450 MHz license in Armenia and provides a broadband service.
+- Aramco Digital have been awarded the 450 MHz band and procurement of systems are ongoing. - The Cambodia regulator has awarded 60 MHz from 390-450 MHz to Titan.
+The focus is to provide broadband services. - Singapore have allocated the 450 MHz spectrum DSTA. - Dialog holds the 450 MHz license in Sri Lanka and are looking to evolve to LTE. - Thailand is reviewing the use of 450 MHz to 470 MHz-band. - Telecom Armenia holds the 450 MHz license in Armenia and provides a broadband service.